Felony Crimes A New Approach to Legal representation

 What Should I Do If I Am Arrested for a Felony in Birmingham?

 Being arrested for a felony can be a daunting and frightening experience.
 If you find yourself in such a situation, it is crucial to remain calm and remember your rights.
 Firstly, refrain from speaking to law enforcement without an attorney present, as anything you say can be used against you in court.
-Instead, respectfully request to contact your attorney.
-At Elizabeth Hunter, we recommend reaching out to us immediately for guidance on your next steps.
+Instead, we respectfully request that you contact an attorney.
+At Elizabeth Hunter & Associates PLLC, we recommend reaching out to us immediately for guidance on your next steps.
 We can provide direction tailored to your situation and help safeguard your rights from the outset.